jiangwenyuan/nuster/README.md

 There are several ways to purge cache by making HTTP `PURGE` requests to the manager uri defined by `uri`.

-You can define customized http method using `purge-method MYPURGE` other than the default `PURGE` in case you need to forward `PURGE` to backend servers.
+You can define customized HTTP method using `purge-method MYPURGE` other than the default `PURGE` in case you need to forward `PURGE` to backend servers.

 ### Purge one specific url